joanam/scripts/README.md

 # Scripts
 Java, R, Python and Bash scripts to handle NGS data and other biological data

-Also check out other speciation genomics scripts here: https://github.com/speciationgenomics/scripts/
+Also check out other speciation genomics scripts (https://github.com/speciationgenomics/scripts/ ) of the online tutorial (https://speciationgenomics.github.io/)!

 ## Filtering scripts